 The classroom component begins with the first year required course, Constitutional Law I and includes a number of upper level courses like Constitutional Law II: Speech and Equality, Local Government Law, Federal Indian Law, Federal Courts, Land Use Regulation, Constitutional Criminal Procedure, Education Law, Law and Religion, Law of Privacy, Federal Courts, Terrorism and Federal Law, The Wisconsin Supreme Court and the State Constitution, and Contemporary Legal Issues: The First Amendment.

-There are a number of courses that examine the intersection of law and history, including American Legal History, American Constitutional History, and Crime and Punishment in American History, that fall into the Public Law stream, as do several seminars, including, The Supreme Court, Enforcement of Constitutional Rights, Advanced Constitutional Law, Advanced Issues in the First Amendment, and Wisconsin Legal History.
+There are a number of courses that examine the intersection of law and history, including American Legal History, American Constitutional History, and Crime and Punishment in American History, that fall into the Public Law stream.
+The Public Law coursestream also offers several seminars including, The Supreme Court, Enforcement of Constitutional Rights, Advanced Constitutional Law, Advanced Issues in the First Amendment, and Wisconsin Legal History, as well as a few selected topics seminars such as Perspectives on the Right to Vote and Race and the Law.

 The in-class curriculum is complemented by the supervised fieldwork programs at the Wisconsin Supreme Court, the US Court of Appeals for the 7th Circuit, the US District for the Eastern District of Wisconsin and the US Magistrates Court for the Eastern District of Wisconsin and the Law School’s public policy initiative that is highlighted by the On the Issues series and the Marquette Law Poll.